seejwy/skapi-doc/authentication/README.md

 type parameters = {
   email: string; // The email address to use for the account.
 The email should be at least 5 characters and a maximum of 64 characters.
   password: string; // The password to use for the account.
-The password should be at least 6 characters and a maximum of 60 characters. email_subscription?: boolean; // Set to true if the user wishes to receive emails from your service. name?: string; // The user's name to be used in their login profile. email_public?: boolean; // Set to true to make the email address visible to others. phone_number?: string; // The user's phone number.
+The password should be at least 6 characters and a maximum of 60 characters. name?: string; // The user's name to be used in their login profile. email_public?: boolean; // Set to true to make the email address visible to others. phone_number?: string; // The user's phone number.
 The format should be "+0012341234".
 This will not be visible to others unless the phone_number_public option is set to true.